CBS Evening News: Katie Couric (2006–2011)

 On May 18, 2009, the newscast's graphics were overhauled, using a blue and red color scheme with web-influenced motifs and layouts.
 The new graphics design featured a look influenced by the graphics that CBS used during the 2008 presidential election coverage.

 On April 3, 2011, the Associated Press reported that Couric would be leaving the Evening News when her contract expired in June.
-Couric later confirmed her departure to People magazine, citing a desire for "a format that will allow (her) to engage in more multi-dimensional storytelling."
+Couric later confirmed her departure to People, citing a desire for "a format that will allow (her) to engage in more multidimensional storytelling."
 On May 13, 2011, Couric announced that the following Thursday, May 19, 2011, would be her last broadcast.

-Despite originally retooling the newscasts to add more features, interviews, and human interest stories, over time it returned to the hard news format popularized by Cronkite.
+Despite originally retooling the newscasts to add more features, interviews, and human-interest stories, over time, it returned to the hard-news format popularized by Cronkite.
 Harry Smith served as an interim anchor until Pelley's tenure started on June 6, 2011 (like Couric before him, Smith would also depart from CBS a month later).

 Scott Pelley (2011–2017)

 In an April 2011 article, the New York Times reported that 60 Minutes correspondent Scott Pelley was considered to be the front-runner to replace Couric as anchor of the program.

 On May 3, 2011, CBS confirmed that Pelley would replace Couric as anchor for the CBS Evening News in June.
 The graphics were subtly updated (the Couric 2009-2011 graphics were used for the first two days of Pelley's tenure as anchor in 2011), the American flag background on the news set (which had been used since the 2008 elections, this was last used on Harry Smith interim anchor episodes until 2011) was replaced by a replica of the globe fixture during the Cronkite era, and the James Horner theme was replaced by the 1987–91 theme composed by Trivers-Myers Music that was used during the Rather era (the theme was last used on Up to the Minute on June 24, 2011, and was replaced by the Rather and Pelley theme the same year).

 In his first nine months in the anchor chair, Pelley gained an additional 821,000 viewers.
 CBS News also enjoyed increases in its audience for special news events.
 After election night in 2012, Variety wrote, "With Scott Pelley front and center; the Eye was up 8% from four years ago."
 The CBS Evening News had increased its audience every year from 2011 through 2015.
 On May 29, 2015, media website The Wrap wrote: "These days, CBS brass may finally have a reason to smile.
-On Wednesday, the network announced 'Evening News with Scott Pelley' added more than 1.25 million viewers over the past four years – a whopping 21 percent jump.
+On Wednesday, the network announced 'Evening News with Scott Pelley' added more than 1.25 million viewers over the past four years – a whopping 21% jump.
 The show also saw audience growth for the fifth consecutive season, the first time any network evening news broadcast has done that since 1987."